cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="5-conclusion"></a>
 # 5. Conclusion
 Great job if you've made it this far.
-This guide has a lot of condensed information, but it's the core of developing like a professional Python software engineer instead of a university academic.
+This guide has a lot of condensed information, but it will help you code like a professional Python software engineer instead of a university academic.
 Practicing these principles and workflows alongside coding concepts and data projects is the difference between pushing a project to production or having it sit in a closet as a prototype.
-[Docker containers](https://www.docker.com/resources/what-container/) are relevant to this idea, but are outside of the scope of this practice repo.
+[Docker containers](https://www.docker.com/resources/what-container/) are also relevant to this idea, but are outside of the scope of this repo.

 <!-- TOC --><a name="51-where-to-go-from-here"></a>
 ## 5.1 Where to Go from Here?
-If you were able to use these concepts to clone or fork this repository to start developing solutions to [Project Euler](https://projecteuler.net/) or [LeetCode](https://leetcode.com/) problems, ***treat this repo as a gym*** 🏋️.
+If you were able to use these concepts to clone or fork this repository, start developing solutions to [Project Euler](https://projecteuler.net/) or [LeetCode](https://leetcode.com/) problems, and ***treat this repo as a gym*** 🏋️.
 It's a place to show up every day and keep your mind and software skills sharp.
 Don't just solve problems, but *practice your workflows*, and keep on top of your Github profile.
 Remember that consistency is key, and strength builds over time.
 You can't become a wizard in a day.

 <p align="center">
   <img src="img/python-wizard-hat.png" alt="logo" width="200"/>